 The Game Awards 2018 saw a new entry in the Dragon Age franchise revealed with an excellent teaser trailer.
 It ends with a few goosebump-inducing words from The Dread Wolf himself.
 “So, you found me at last.
 I suspect you have questions.”

 What is Dragon Age 4?

-Presumably in the early stages of development, Dragon Age 4 will be a fantasy RPG acting as the fourth installment in the long-running series.
+Presumably in the early stages of development, Dragon Age 4 is a fantasy RPG acting as the fourth instalment in the long-running series.
 Little else is known beyond that, or how it will take inspiration from Bioware’s more recent efforts.

 Dragon Age 4 release date

 It’s a long way off, that much is for certain.
 Bioware’s primary focus in the foreseeable future is Anthem, which isn’t due to release until February 2019.
 After taking post-launch support and updates into consideration, Dragon Age 4 might not surface until 2020 or even later.